MYOFASCIAL RELEASE, SCAR WORK

 I am a member of the Chartered Society of Physiotherapy and the HCPC.
 Qualifying with a BSc Physiotherapy in 1996, I have cared for patients at St Mary's Hospital, St John & St Elizabeth's Hospital, and the Royal Marsden Hospital, London.
 More recently I worked at LOROS Hospice, Leicester, where I have accumulated much experience looking after and rehabilitating people who have undergone surgery, chemotherapy and radiotherapy for cancer.
 I feel strongly that with specialist physiotherapy treatment, people can lead more active lives, whether their cancer is cured, in remission, or they are living with cancer as a chronic disease.

-I have run Cornerstone Therapies from my home clinic for 6 years.
-I love using Bowen Therapy, Myofascial Release and Scar Work, gentle and deeply effective modalities, beneficial for anything from injuries to back problems, headaches, TMJ, shoulder problems, and stress.
+I have run Cornerstone Therapies from my home clinic since 2014.
+I love using Bowen Therapy, Myofascial Release, Acupuncture and Scar Work.
+These are gentle and deeply effective modalities, beneficial for anything from injuries to back problems, headaches, TMJ, shoulder problems, and stress.

-I also work at Oadby House Clinic, a private physiotherapy practise, treating all manner of musculoskeletal problems.
+I also work at Oadby House Clinic, a private physiotherapy practice, treating all manner of musculoskeletal problems.